-The Mellon Interdisciplinary Fellows Program brings together advanced, talented graduate students from the humanities and social sciences at Columbia University to foster their ability to incorporate the methods, approaches and knowledge of the humanities and social sciences into their research and to provide an intellectual and material environment for completing high-quality dissertations.
+Supported by the Mellon Foundation for 10 years, the Mellon Interdisciplinary Fellows Program ended in July 2017 and brought together 200 advanced, talented graduate students from the humanities and social sciences at Columbia University to foster their ability to incorporate the methods, approaches and knowledge of the humanities and social sciences into their research and to provide an intellectual and material environment for completing high-quality dissertations.

 Fellows come from departments across the humanities, such as music, English, history and philosophy, among others; and from across the social sciences, such as economics, sociology, political science and sociomedical sciences, among others.
 As this short list of disciplines indicates, we welcome applications from widely different fields.

 Oral History Master of Arts (OHMA) is an interdisciplinary Master of Arts degree program in the field of oral history that focuses on interviewing methodologies and interpretative methods.
 OHMA links social sciences and humanities research across six disciplines: History, Sociology, Literature, Anthropology, Psychology and Public Health.
 OHMA also has practical applications in historic preservation, radio production, writing, and legal and human rights work.

 OHMA trains students in how to conduct research through creating and analyzing interviews, and developing fieldwork projects to address historical and contemporary issues that require interdisciplinary investigation.
 The field of oral history supports research on immigration, migration, ethnicity, gender, politics, government and human rights.
 Students who are interested in conducting institutional and community histories will also benefit from this degree.